 If you’re just learning to use trekking poles on your hiking excursions, the various length options on a retractable pole can be a bit confusing.
-When wondering “how long SHOULD hiking poles be”, don’t worry.
+When wondering “how long SHOULD hiking and trekking poles be”, don’t worry.
 The answer is fairly simple.

-Most adjustable trekking poles offer a wide enough range of lengths to cover most people for length, and for each individual, there’s a standard “flat terrain” length that you’ll use most of the time.
-Occasionally, when you’re walking uphill or downhill, it can be helpful to adjust your pole length for different purposes.
+Most adjustable trekking poles offer a wide enough range of lengths to cover most people for length, and for each individual, there’s a standard “flat terrain” length that you’ll use most of the time. ccasionally, when you’re walking uphill or downhill, it can be helpful to adjust your trekking pole length for different purposes.

 When hiking on flat terrain, the perfect length for your poles should be a length that allows you to bend your arm at approximately 90 degrees when holding the pole straight up and down (at a 90 degree to the ground when the tip is touching the ground).